edgi-govdata-archiving/awesome-website-change-monitoring/readme.md

 # Awesome Website Change Monitoring [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-> A curated list of awesome tools for website diffing and change monitoring.
+> A ~curated~ comprehensive list of ~awesome~ tools for website diffing
+> and change monitoring.

+Unlike many awesome lists, this area is so small that we are currently aspiring the map the whole tool landscape :)

 **Note:** For a more in-depth comparison of these tools, please [contribute to our Google Spreadsheet on _Web monitoring software comparison_][spreadsheet].